Navid200/xDrip/docs/Nightscout/Reinstall.md

 If you are certain you have all the files you need, delete the machine.

 Carefully follow [this guide](./GoogleCloud.md) to create a new machine, and install Nightscout.
 Set up Nightscout and xDrip to upload.

+Follow [these](./DatabaseRestore.md) instructions to restore the MongoDB backup.
-Upload the nsconfig and backup files.
+Upload the nsconfig file the same way.
 Restore nsconfig by entering the following in the terminal.
 <mark>sudo mv -f nsconfig /etc/nsconfig</mark>

 Type menu to open the menu.
 Use Restore MongoDB from the menu to restore your backup file (of your MongoDB).